Babis Intzoglou: Club career

 Intzoglou started football at a youth level with AE Nikaia and signed his first professional deal in 1965 at Ionikos.
-In 1969, he played in the first division with Panionios, where his older brother Thanasis was playing Throughout his tenure with Panionios he assisted in securing the 1971 Balkans Cup for Panionios by defeating Besa Kavajë.
-Throughout his tenure with Panionios he featured in the 1969–70 Inter-Cities Fairs Cup, and the 1971–72 UEFA Cup, where they eliminated Atlético Madrid.
+In 1969, he played in the first division with Panionios, where his older brother Thanasis was playing.
+During his tenure with Panionios, he assisted in securing the 1971 Balkans Cup for Panionios by defeating Besa Kavajë.
+During his tenure with Panionios, he featured in the 1969–70 Inter-Cities Fairs Cup, and the 1971–72 UEFA Cup, where they eliminated Atlético Madrid.
 In the summer of 1975 he played abroad in the Canadian National Soccer League with Toronto Homer.

 In the summer of 1976, he signed for AEK Athens.
-Under František Fadrhonc he was converted fron a center back to a full-back, where his impact on the defense, became more effective.
-He was a key player in AEK's course to the semi-finals of the UEFA Cup in the 1977.
+Under František Fadrhonc he was converted from a center back to a full-back, where his impact on the defense, became more effective.
+He was a key player in AEK's course to the semi-finals of the 1976–77 UEFA Cup.
 He also played with the "yellow-blacks" in the next season's UEFA Cup and the 2 following seasons in the European Cup.
-In his 4 seasons at the club, he won 2 Championships and a Greek Cup including a domesic double in 1978.
+In his 4 seasons at the club, he won 2 Championships and a Greek Cup including a domestic double in 1978.

 In 1980, he played with Diagoras in the second division for three years and later returned to Ionikos, where he retired at the summer of 1984.